U.S. flies B-52 over S.Korea after North's nuclear test

 Osan is south of Seoul and 77 km (48 miles) from the Demilitarised Zone that separates the two Koreas.
 The flight was “in response to recent provocative action by North Korea”, the U.S. military said.

-In Washington, White House Chief of Staff Denis McDonald said on Sunday the flight underscored to South Korea “the deep and enduring alliance that we have with them.”
+In Washington, White House Chief of Staff Denis McDonough said on Sunday the flight underscored to South Korea “the deep and enduring alliance that we have with them.”

 “Last night was a step toward reassurance in that regard and that was important,” McDonough said on CNN’s “State of the Union.”